Contact Us

 The entire development process will be futile without releasing your P2P app for use.
 The product launch phase is integral to the existence and profitability of your startup.

-However, you shouldn’t rest on your oars after launching the product, as just like every other product, a great deal of effort has to be expended on maintenance and product scaling.
+However, you shouldn’t rest on your laurels after launching the product on app stores, as just like every other product, a great deal of effort has to be expended on maintenance and product scaling.

 To properly maintain your app, you need a standby support team.

-Ideally, the budget for support should be 25% of the cost of developing your P2P payment service.
+Ideally, the budget for support should be 25% of the overall development cost.
 So, if the cost of building the app is $100,000, then maintenance will be $25,000 yearly.

-Whether your P2P app is for Android, iOS, or cross-platform, the bulk of your budget will be expended on these:
+Whether you are building your mobile app for Android, iOS, or considering cross-platform app development, the bulk of your app budget will be expended on these:

 • Feature extension